Returnings 2021 - Ongoing

 Being alone for a prolonged period of time does something to your psyche.
 I was 21 when I arrived in UK.
 I quickly learned to grit my teeth and work through the pain of severance.
 The discomfort never went away, but it got tolerable.
 The longer I spent alone, the harder it became to connect to others.
 The more I tried to become accepted, the more I morphed into a caricature of someone I thought would be acceptable.
 No matter how hard I tried, I did not belong.

 The paradox of loneliness is that it has nothing to do with being alone.
 Lonely people will tell you that.
-Feeling disconnected from those around you is loneliness.
-It is isolating.
+Feeling disconnected from those around you is isolating.
 You become the other.
 Feeling rootless and displaced.
-All along the
+All along there is a strong des

 The paradox of loneliness is that it has nothing to do with being alone.
 Lonely people will tell you that.
-Feeling disconnected from those around you is loneliness.
-It is isolating.
+Feeling disconnected from those around you is isolating.
 You become the other.
 Feeling rootless and displaced.
 All along there is a strong desire to connect, yet the space occupied by loneliness has a repelling nature that keeps people away from you.

 Sometimes the grief got so severe it felt like I would never come out on the other side.
 I howled in denial for the lost ones as if my non-acceptance would restore the fracture and resurrect the departed.
 I still mourn the ghosts from the dreams tha